Man City vs Sevilla Super Cup preview: Where to watch, kick-off time, line-ups | UEFA Champions League

 Article body

-Man City and Sevilla meet in the 2023 UEFA Super Cup at Stadio Georgios Karaiskakis, Piraeus, on Wednesday 16 August.
+Man City and Sevilla meet in the 2023 UEFA Super Cup at the Georgios Karaiskakis Stadium, Piraeus, on Wednesday 16 August.

 Man City vs Sevilla at a glance